 Reduce your risk when shopping

-Only go shopping if it is essential to do so.
-This reduces your risk of getting COVID-19 or spreading it to others.
+Only go shopping when you need to do so.
+This reduces your risk of getting or spreading COVID-19.

 - Use the sanitiser provided for your hands and trolley or basket.

 - Remember to avoid touching your face.